........................................................................................ - a weBlog by Snowy and me.

 Animal companionship is a fine thing,

-money matters more than who we care for
+matters more than how we care for each other

 Mental Health Alphabet Soup